 How many days in Rome with a baby?

-If you are wondering how long to spend in Rome with a baby, use our tip: we spent 3 days in Rome, but we’ve found that it would be good to have one more day available, as there are so many cool things to do in Rome with kids!
+If you are looking for some information on how long to spend in Rome with a baby, here you have: we spent 3 days in Rome, but we think that it would be better to have one more day available, as there are so many interesting things to do in Rome with a baby!

-The most comfortable way to get to Rome from Ciampino airport
+The best way to get to Rome from Ciampino airport

 Moving around Rome with a baby

-We love walking, and certainly, it is the best way to see Rome with a baby.
+In our opinion, walking is the best way to see Rome with a baby.
 Most of the pedestrian areas are paved, but it is not a big obstacle for a baby stroller.
-Only from time to time, we had to lift the stroller and move it over the curb or stairs.
-There are convenient descents at the pedestrian crossings but be careful, and make sure that you keep your eyes around your head, as most of the Italian drivers do not care about green light!
+Sometimes we had to lift the stroller and move it over stairs or curbs.
+Luckily, in Rome there are convenient descents at the pedestrian crossings.
+Make sure that you keep your eyes around your head, as most of the Italian drivers do not care about green light!

-We found a proper changing table only in the area of the Coliseum.
-Unfortunately, most toilets in restaurants are not suitable for nappy changing.
+We found one changing table only in the area of the Colosseum.
+Unfortunately, most of the toilets in restaurants are not suitable for nappy changing.

-We rarely use public transport while traveling with a baby, but this time we were looking for some time-savers.
-When going down to the metro station, it is worth placing our baby into a baby carrier.
+We rarely use public transport while traveling with a baby, but this time we had limited time and long list of things to see in Rome.
+When going down to the metro station, it is worth placing a baby into a baby carrier.
 At the metro station, we found several elevators to move between the platforms, but to get to the station itself, you have to go down the stairs and lift the stroller.

-Choose this option if you want to visit the city at your own pace, but also you want to make sure that you don’t miss the best tours in Rome.
+Don’t miss the best tours in Rome and visit Rome at your own pace.
 There are two loops in the historic city center to visit sites such as the Spanish Steps or the Colosseum.
 [Click here to book your ticket online]

 Top 10 things to do in Rome with a baby